njs-guy/bst-graph/docs/dev_info.md

 # Developer information

-All information for developers like build instructions.
+All information for developers such as build instructions.

 ## Building